Review literature: (Benninghoff, 1993) (Carey and Siragy, 2003) (Schmidt und Thews, 1995).

 Ang.
 II stimulates the blood pressure, increases thirst and salt appetite.

 The effects of angiotensin II are mediated by angiotensin receptors (AT1 and AT2).
 The vascular effects of Ang.II are mediated by AT1 receptors.
-The signal transduction of AT1 receptors starts with G-protein receptors, this leads to an intracellular activation of phospholipase C, DAG, IP3 and protein kinase C. Antagonist to AT1 receptors are the sartans, e.g. losartan, which are used for antihypertensive treatment.
+The signal transduction of AT1 receptors starts with G-protein receptors, this leads to an intracellular activation of phospholipase C, DAG, IP3 and protein kinase C. Antagonist to AT1 receptors are the sartans, e.g., losartan, which are used for antihypertensive treatment.

-Aldosterone is a steroid hormone from the adrenal cortex, which important influences on the water- and salt balance (mineralocorticoid).
+Aldosterone is a steroid hormone from the adrenal cortex, which influences on the water- and salt balance (mineralocorticoid).

 Aldosterone is lipophil, enters easily the target cell and binds to the nuclear steroid receptor proteins.
 The activated steroid receptors bind to specific DNA sequences (hormone response elements, HRE) and lead to an increased gene expression.